materialscloud-org/voila-materialscloud-template/README.md

 and access via `http://localhost:8866/`.
 The template and other voila configuration is specified in `voila.json`.

 Note: maybe there is an easier setup, e.g. with live-reload or similar.

+### Making a new release

+To release a new version, just make a new release on Github with the correct version tag, without updating any versions manually.
+This will start the GitHub action that will
+* update version numbers in the repo and commits it;
+* tags this new commit with the version, overwriting the tag that was made by the Github release;
+* pushes commit & tag to Github;
+* publishes new version on PYPI.

 ## License